Dental Hygienist Salary by State: Latest BLS Data & Trends

 How does a daily rate compare to an hourly rate for dental hygienists?

 Daily rates are common for temp or part-time hygienists and typically range from $350-$600+ depending on the market.
 A $400/day rate for an 8-hour day equals $50/hour, which may be higher than the posted hourly rate at the same practice.
-Daily rates can favor hygienists in high-demand markets but offer no benefits, so compare total compensation, not just the rate.
+Daily rates can favour hygienists in high-demand markets but offer no benefits, so compare total compensation, not just the rate.

 How much is a dental hygienist benefits package worth on top of salary?